The Accounting Profession

 CPA firms, both large and small, perform a variety of accounting services for their clients.
-These services range from maintaining accounting records to performing compilation, that is preparing financial statements without providing any assurance on them.
+These services range from maintaining accounting records to performing compilation, which is preparing financial statements without providing any assurance on them.
 A form of limited assurance can be provided by a "review" which is more limited in scope than a full-blown financial statement audit.

 CPA firms perform many tax services for their individual and corporate clients, including preparation and review of tax returns, tax planning (the legitimate avoidance or deferral of taxes), and tax litigation (appearance before a court or an administrative body on behalf of their clients).

-The fastest growing area for CPA firms is management consulting services, which was formally known as management advisory services.
+The fastest-growing area for CPA firms is management consulting services, which was formally known as management advisory services.
 These services can cover such wide-ranging fields as computer systems, management information systems, marketing, executive recruiting, personal financial planning, and budgeting techniques, etc..